How to enjoy Kyoto with limited mobility

 Train stations all have elevators and are accessible.
 The problem is – many sight are a long walk from the train stations.

-So, how to visit Kyoto with limited mobility?
+How to visit Kyoto with limited mobility?

 Mobility looks different to different people.
 This post reflects my own experience as someone with relatively light mobility issues, but always looking out for ways to minimize walking and stairs.

-For the main attractions in Kyoto, I highly recommend Accessible Japan, a superb website with detailed accessibility information on the popular sights as well as lots of general info on travelling in Japan.
+For the main attractions in Kyoto, I highly recommend checking Accessible Japan, a superb website with detailed accessibility information on the popular sights as well as lots of general info on travelling in Japan.

 Going by my own experience, I am starting with the easiest option – cycling.
 If you are able to cycle, do cycle.
 Kyoto is great for cycling.